Akane Tsunemori: Critical response

 As for the second anime, Kotaku praised the differences between Akane and the new Inspector, Mika Shimotsuki.
 In anticipation of the movie, IGN writer Miranda Sanchez expected to see more interactions between Kogami and Akane due to Psycho-Pass 2 lacking that.
 However, she noted this bond was not fully explored.
 Jacob Chapman enjoyed Akane's interactions with Kogami in the role such as one scene where Akane starts comparing Kogami with the late villain Makishima.
 Otaku USA's Alexandria Hill also praised the first interactions between these two characters for its action as it contrasted with the heavy use of dialogue in the beginning.
 In the book Law and Justice in Japanese Popular Culture: From Crime Fighting Robots to Duelling Pocket Monsters, Akane is regarded as a person committed to following the law despite acknowledging its issues.
+This has a major impact on the supporting characters, most notably Kogami, due to how shock they are about Akane's values.
 Chris Beveridge of The Fandom Post praised the actions of both Kogami and Akane in the film.
+Akane's role in the film Providence was further praised for once again interacting with Kogami and being further developed than in previous works.

 UK Anime Network liked Kana Hanazawa for the stronger tone she provided for her character in comparison to the previous works; UK Anime News enjoyed the English version.
+Crunchyroll praised her performance, most notably in the latest film Providence for being able to give Akane the same tone he gave him previous works.

+Álvaro Rodríguez Sánchez from University of Salamanca described Akane as a strong character despite her aura of weakness thanks to her hero's journey explored across the television series.
+Kogami was found similar to Akane due to their sense of justice and caring personalities when working together but the Enforcer is different due to his dark past caused by his stress following his partner's death.
+Stopping Kogami from becoming a criminal is Akane's main objective in the climax which seems nearly possible when the two exchange their values.
+Akane is seen as a rookie hero due to how only her sees the true behind the Sybil System and manages to keep her strong sense of justice.
+However, her failure to stop Kogami was compared with Greek myths by the writer especially with the impact it has on one another.